Candle Soylutions : Candle Fragrance Oils : Fragrances - MORE INFO

 You can buy fragrance oil known to be really strong and get poor scent throw from your candle.
 How you make

 your candle has a great impact on scent throw.
-Always bring your soy wax to the manufacturers recommended
+Some wax manufacturers recommend you add your fragrance at really

 the scent.
 Our recommended pour temperature is 95-110 degrees for container wax.
 Pouring container wax around 130

 degrees can "lock in" much of the hot throw scent.
 Be patient and let your candle cure for about 4 days before